morhilai/ravendb-jvm-tutorials/README.md

     private String doctorName;
 }
 ```
-This entity is embedded as an array within the Patient entity, see above.
+On the server side this entity is embedded as an array within the Patient documents, see above.

 3. Condition entity:
 ```java